kpetrovicc/kpetrovicc.github.io/_pages/about.md

   - /about.html
 ---

 Hi my name is Katarina!
-I am a PhD Student focusing on generative models and geometric deep learning supervised by Prof Michaeel Bronstein and Dr Ismail Ceylan.
+I am a PhD Student focusing on generative models and geometric deep learning supervised by Prof Michael Bronstein and Dr Ismail Ceylan.

 Recent News
 ======